aamrun/doodles/curves/readme.txt

 uses lambdas to minimize the code by passing the x and y expressions to the method which draws them.

+Another take which produces a shorter overall code and is more Pythonic although the script size is larger than curves_lambda.py is

+curves_lamda_list.py

+which stores all the curve parameters in a list of dictionaries, even the lambda expressions are stored as key-value pairs in the dictionaries.

 Uses the Python default math module and the default turtle module which internally uses tkinter.

 On Windows and Linux